prometheus/docs/content/docs/specs/remote_write_spec_2_0.md

 <!---
 Rationales: https://github.com/prometheus/prometheus/issues/14359
 -->
-For all HTTP status codes, Receivers MUST send back the HTTP response `X-Prometheus-Remote-Write-Accepted-` type of the header indicating write statistics, i.e. how many Samples, Histograms and Exemplars were successfully accepted/ingested by the Receiver.
-Receivers MAY omit each header, if its value is zero.
+On request completion, for any HTTP status code, Receivers MUST send back the HTTP response `X-Prometheus-Remote-Write-Accepted-` type of the header indicating write statistics.
+Those headers confirm how many Samples, Histograms and Exemplars were accepted by the Receiver, which is especially useful in [Partial Write](#partial-write) failure situations.
+Receivers MAY omit each header if its value is zero.

-Receivers MUST send those response headers, even if they use asynchronous or eventual write mechanisms e.g. when Receivers can't confirm that downstream storage actually written them in durable way.
-The headers are only to confirm how many Samples, Histograms and Exemplars were accepted by the Receiver, especially useful on [Partial Write](#partial-write) situations.

-Each header value MUST be a single 64 bytes integer.
+Each header value MUST be a single 64-byte integer.
 The header names MUST be as follows:

 X-Prometheus-Remote-Write-Accepted-Samples <integer; count of all written Samples from this request>
 X-Prometheus-Remote-Write-Accepted-Histograms <integer; count of all written Histogram samples from this request>
 X-Prometheus-Remote-Write-Accepted-Exemplars <integer; count of all written Exemplars from this request>

-Senders MAY use those headers for client instrumentation and for communication durability checks, e.g. to verify no miscommunication or implementation bug exist between the Sender and Receiver.
-Specifically, this guards against broken Sender or Receiver implementations with buggy or missing content-type checks, accidental decoding of `io.prometheus.write.v2.Request` payload with `prometheus.WriteRequest` schema (which would result in successful decoding with always empty request) and more.
+Senders MAY use those headers for client instrumentation and communication durability checks, e.g. to verify no miscommunication or implementation bug exists between the Sender and Receiver.
+Specifically, this guards against broken Sender or Receiver implementations with a buggy or missing content-type checks and accidental decoding of the `io.prometheus.write.v2.Request` payload with `prometheus.WriteRequest` schema (no error on decoding and an empty result).

-Sender MUST NOT assume partial write or failures based on omission or lower than expected values, with 200 HTTP response code.
-One of the reasons is that 1.x Receivers that won't send those HTTP response headers.
+For example, Senders MAY assume [415 HTTP Unsupported Media Type](https://www.rfc-editor.org/rfc/rfc9110.html#name-415-unsupported-media-type) status code, when `io.prometheus.write.v2.Request` request with samples, results in 2xx HTTP status code, but no response headers from the Receiver (a common issue for the 1.0 Reciever without content-type header check).

 More (optional) headers might come in the future, e.g. when more entities or fields are added and worth confirming.